 On March 7, the expedition arrived at La Présentation where it took a month worth supplies.

 On March 12, Léry marched from La Présentation, carrying a month's supplies.
 During the advance on the British forts, Oratory, his guide, deserted but was captured two days later.

 On March 26, the expedition was at 1,5 km from Fort Bull.
-Oneida Indians, who had joined him the day before, informed Léry of the situation of the forts.
+Six Oneida warriors, who had joined him the day before, informed Léry of the situation of the forts.

 On March 27, the expedition took position between the two British forts.
 At 5:30 a.m., they intercepted some supply wagons going to Fort Bull and captured 12 men.
 After taking some rest, the French advanced on Fort Bull which had a small garrison of 50 men from the 50th Shirley's Regiment of Foot led by a lieutenant.
 A French detachment opened fire on the fort while the French regulars assisted by other troops battered the door.
 After a fight which lasted one hour, the French beat down the gate with axes.
 The garrison was once more summoned but refused to surrender.
 The French forced their way inside the fort, shouting "Vive le Roi" and a frightful struggle followed.
 All the garrison were killed, except two or three who hid themselves.
 The fort was set on fire and blown to atoms by the explosion of the powder magazines.

 Léry then withdrew, not venturing to attack Fort Williams.
 Johnson, warned by Indians of the approach of the French, had pushed up the Mohawk with reinforcements but came too late.
 The same day, the French expeditionary force reached the French post in Nyanwauré Bay where it resupplied.

 From Nyanwauré, the French used bateaux to get back to Montréal where they arrived on April 9.

 During this expedition, the French lost 1 soldier of the Troupes de la Marine, 1 Indian and 9 wounded.
 The British lost some 80 men (including the troops which had been escorting the convoy).